David McGregore: David McGregor's notable family and descendants

 David McGregor's daughter Margaret married Captain James Rogers, brother of the famous Major Robert Rogers of Rogers' Rangers.
-First Lady Jane Means Appleton, wife to President Franklin Pierce, was David McGregor's great-granddaughter.
+Rev. McGregor's daughter Mary married Robert Means of Amherst, NH, and through their daughter Elizabeth, who married Jesse Appleton, they were the grandparents of First Lady Jane Means Appleton, wife to President Franklin Pierce.

 One son of David McGregor's, Robert McGregor Esquire (1749–1816) built the first bridge over the Merrimack River in August and September 1792.
 This bridge was known as McGregor's Bridge and crossed the river from near his home in Goffstown on the west side to what is today Bridge Street in Manchester, New Hampshire.
-Today McGregor Street parallels the river on the west side along the old Amoskeag Mill building.
+Today, McGregor Street parallels the river on the west side along the old Amoskeag Mill building.
 Another son of David McGregor's, James McGregor (1748–1818) was a New Hampshire state senator representing Rockingham County for two years (1793–1794).

 David's father, James McGregor, is thought to be a first cousin of the famous Robert Roy MacGregor.
 David's grandfather was Colonel David McGregor who was born in Balquhidder, Perthshire, Scotland, the same location of Rob Roy MacGregor's burial.
 James insisted he was Scottish and not Irish.
 US Senator John Kerry is also a descendant of David McGregor.